Myrmecoman/Unity-GPU-Vegetation-Instancer-HDRP_URP/README.md

 It consists in 2 main scripts :

 - GrassInstancer.cs : in charge of displaying large amounts of grass (up to millions) using a custom shader and GPU indirect rendering.
-Currently the shader is bugged.
-It comes from this repository : https://github.com/MangoButtermilch/Unity-Grass-Instancer
+The shader comes from this repository (with slight changes) : https://github.com/MangoButtermilch/Unity-Grass-Instancer.
+Also thanks to Acerola for the code explanation here : https://github.com/GarrettGunnell/Grass.

 ![GrassInstancer](./grassInstancer.png?raw=true "GrassInstancer")